nestlerk/Chiappinelli_Lab/RNAseq/post_processing/README.md

 # Chiappinelli_Lab/RNAseq/post_processing

-Created: 9/15/2023

-Updated: 9/15/2023

-**This folder will host scripts involved in the post-processing of RNA-seq data.
+## This folder will host scripts involved in the post-processing of RNA-seq data.
 Specifically, this refers to the steps following QC, alignment, and annotation.**

-#### _make.telescope.tetranscripts.DESeq2.input.filter.baseMean.10.py_
+### _make.telescope.tetranscripts.DESeq2.input.filter.baseMean.10.py_
 * This python script was originally created by James McDonald to generate a single combined count table and a DESeq2.R script from multiple telescope report files.
 * This is now updated to generate a single combined count table and DESeq2.R script from telescope report files, tetranscripts count tables, or both.
 * This script will take in 2 files/lists that specify sample file unique IDs: